friendlyanon/cmake-init/cmake-init/templates/common/BUILDING.md

 [CMakePresets.json](CMakePresets.json) file for the flags and with what variable to provide them to CMake during configuration.

+### Building on Apple Silicon

+CMake supports building on Apple Silicon properly since 3.20.1.
+Make sure you have the [latest version][1] installed.

 ## Install

 This project doesn't require any special command-line flags to install to keep